-vitro inhibitory effects on SARS-CoV-2 and the drug is immediately available from national
+in vitro inhibitory effects on SARS-CoV-2 and the drug is immediately available from

-patients with COVID-19, the expected impact of the current proposal is considerable both in
+in patients with COVID-19, the expected impact of the current proposal is considerable

-the short- and long-term.
-If successful, treatment with chloroquine has the potential to be
+both in the short- and long-term.
+If successful, treatment with chloroquine has the

 In the current proposal aims to investigate the virological and clinical effects of

-The investigators hypothesize that early treatment with chloroquine in patients with
+admission.
+The investigators hypothesize that early treatment with chloroquine in

-established COVID-19 is safe and will significantly improve prognosis and impact clinical
+patients with established COVID-19 is safe and will significantly improve prognosis and

-outcomes.
-More specifically, the investigators hypothesize that early treatment with
+impact clinical outcomes.
+More specifically, the investigators hypothesize that early

-deterioration and a decreased admission rate to intensive care units and in-hospital
+with clinical deterioration and a decreased admission rate to intensive care units and

-mortality.
-Considering the immediate and worldwide health emergency associated with the
+in-hospital mortality.
+Considering the immediate and worldwide health emergency

-SARS-CoV-2 outbreak and the current lack of evidence based medical interventions for this
+associated with the SARS-CoV-2 outbreak and the current lack of evidence based medical

 established COVID-19.
 Pragmatic clinical trials are characterized by focus on informing

-and data collection in the trial.
-By utilizing resources already paid for by the hospitals
+procedures and data collection in the trial.
+By utilizing resources already paid for by

 All patients at Akershus University Hospital with suspicion of acute respiratory tract